CM4all/beng-proxy/doc/lb.rst

 - ``sticky``: specify how a node is chosen for a request, see :ref:`sticky` for details.

-- ``sticky_method``: one of:

-  - ``rendezvous_hashing`` (the default)

-  - ``cache``: an assignment cache.
-The advantage of that cache is that existing clients will not be reassigned when new nodes appear.
-The major disadvantage is that this works only with a single :program:`beng-lb` instance, and the cache is lost on restart.

 - ``session_cookie``: the name of the session cookie for ``sticky session_modulo``.